Gbapy/Offset-Boolean-CAD/ReadMe.md

-This ia a CAD project with advanced offset/boolean operation.
+This is a CAD project with advanced offset/boolean operation, which has been developed by QT.
 ![](Screen.png)